 - the building is one storey; and

-- the available exits are of sufficient width to accommodate the number of people who may be present within the required evacuation time; and
+- the available exits are wide enough to accommodate the number of people who may be present within the required evacuation time; and

-- when the buildings are occupied all doors from the area in use must be capable of being opened, without the use of a key.
-They should preferably be fitted with a "push bar" type of fastening unless the numbers of people required to use them is less than 50, in which case a single, simple fastening that can be opened without a key e.g. a "Yale" type lock may be acceptable.
+When the buildings is occupied all doors from the area in use must be capable of being opened, without the use of a key.
+They should preferably be fitted with a "push bar" type of fastening unless the numbers of people required to use them is fewer than 50, in which case a single, simple fastening that can be opened without a key e.g. a "Yale" type lock may be acceptable.

 Exit routes should be clearly marked to enable people unfamiliar with the premises to locate exits in the event of a fire.

 In a single stairway building, it is necessary to ensure that a fire on the lower floor(s) does not prevent people escaping from an upper floor.
 This can be achieved by the provision of an additional stairway, totally independent of the first stairway, or by ensuring that the existing stairway is enclosed by materials which have a fire resistance of at least 30 minutes.
 All doors opening onto the stairway must be fire doors rated at least 30 minutes and fitted with a self-closing device.

 Powered stair-lifts should not be installed without advice from the Fire Brigade as they may significantly reduce the width of stairs when in use.